Bebao24/GameEngine/README.md

 For now, you probably can't use this game engine since there's no documentations. <br>

 ### Platform (Operating systems)
 Currently, this game engine is only supporting linux (or at least natively).
-I guess you can run this on MacOS with a little bit of tweaking.
+I think it will work with MacOS.
+I haven't tested it yet.
 On Windows, you cannot compile this since you will need GLFW installed on your system.

 ## Plans